-- 3. Advertising

-- 4. Automobile and travel.
+- 3. Advertising - 4.
+Automobile and travel.
 Deduct ordinary and necessary auto and travel expenses related to your rental activities, including 100% of meal expenses incurred while traveling away from home.
 Pennsylvania differs from federal treatment on the meals and entertainment expense.
-You generally can either deduct your actual expenses or take the standard federal mileage rate.

-- 5. Cleaning and maintenance

-- 6. Commissions

-- 7. Insurance

-- 8. Legal and professional fees

-- 9. Management fees

-- 10. Mortgage interest.
-If you have a mortgage on your rental property, enter the amount of interest you paid for the current year to banks or other financial institutions.

-- allocable to your rental activities, you must have records to show how the proceeds of each debt were used.
-Pennsylvania does not follow federal rules regarding prepaid interest.

-- 12. Repairs.
+You generally can either deduct your actual expenses or take the standard federal mileage rate. - 5.
+Cleaning and maintenance - 6.
+Commissions - 7.
+Insurance - 8.
+Legal and professional fees - 9.
+Management fees - Mortgage interest.
+If you have a mortgage on your rental property, enter the amount of interest you paid for the current year to banks or other financial institutions. - 11.
+Other interest.
+Generally, to determine the interest expense allocable to your rental activities, you must have records to show how the proceeds of each debt were used.
+Pennsylvania does not follow federal rules regarding prepaid interest. - 12.
+Repairs.
 Deduct the cost of repairs made to keep your property in good working condition.
 Repairs generally do not add significant value to the property or extend its life.
 Examples of repairs are fixing a broken lock or painting a room.
-Improvements that increase the value of the property or extend its life, such as replacing a roof or renovating a kitchen, must be capitalized and depreciated.
-You cannot deduct such expenses in full in the year paid or incurred.

-- 13. Supplies

-- 14. Taxes.
+Improvements that increase the value of the property or extend its life, such as replacing a roof or renovating a kitchen, must be capitalized.
+You cannot deduct such expenses in full in the year paid or incurred. - 13.
+Supplies - 14.
+Taxes.
 Deduct taxes directly related to the rental activity.
 Deduct the proportionate share of real estate taxes.
-However, you may not deduct taxes based on income.
+You may not deduct taxes based on income.
 You may deduct gross receipts and business privilege taxes. - 15.
 Utilities.
 Deduct the cost of ordinary and necessary telephone calls related to your rental activities or royalty income.
 However, the base rate (including taxes and other charges) for telephone service for the first telephone line into your residence is a personal expense and is not deductible. - 16.
 Depreciation expense.
-Pennsylvania accepts federal depreciation and current expensing.
-You may use any other generally accepted depreciation method, but you must use it consistently and may not change it.
+See DIFFERENCES BETWEEN PA PIT AND IRS RULES on page 9.
+You may use any other generally accepted depreciation method, but you must use it consistently. - 17.
+Other expenses.
+Please itemize. - 18.
+Total Expenses.
+Add Lines 3 through 17. - 19.
+Income.
+Subtract Line 18 from Line 1 or 2. - 20.
+Loss.
+Subtract Line 1 or 2 from Line 18, and fill in the oval.